My athletic carrier started in the mid-80’s, when I tried out archery, track-‘n’-field, table tennis and swimming, eventually focusing on swimming.

 My best world ranking so far, is #26 in singles and #16 in doubles (2017, Quad division).

-Outside the tennis court I now am between jobs after more than 18 years within wireless telecommunication R&D (research and development) and management.
+Outside the tennis court I now am an IT process developer after more than 18 years within wireless telecommunication R&D (research and development) and management.

 I enjoy classic films (in every sense of the word), jazz and blues, the mountain cabin, British sense of humor, and playing the harmonica.